 I watched the 1958, American International Pictures, science fiction horror film “Attack of the Puppet People” on Svengoolie.
 Secretary Sally Reynolds is grateful to her seemingly kind boss, Mr. Franz when he introduces her to a dapper young man, Bob.
 Little does she know that Franz is more than a doll maker.
 He is really a merciless mad scientist who fights off loneliness by shrinking people and forcing them to serve as his living dolls.
 But, when he shrinks Sally and her new beau, they refuse to be his playthings and escape into a dangerous world that towers over them.

-I watched the 73 minute, 1958 American International Pictures movie “How to Make a Monster” on Svengoolie.
-A Monster Make-up artist, of 25 years, and his assistant loses their jobs when new ownership, of the studio, wants to get rid of monster flicks.
-They feel that kids today want more comedy, music, girls, singing and dancing.
+I watched the 73-minute, 1958 American International Pictures movie “How to Make a Monster” on Svengoolie.
+A Monster Make-up artist, of 25 years, and his assistant lose their jobs when the new studio owner wants to get rid of monster flicks.
+They feel that kids today want more comedy, music, girls, singing, and dancing.
 Angry, he uses an experiment mind control chemical, in his make-up, to control the monsters in the current movie to kill at his will.

 Mammoth skyscrapers of stone thundering across the earth!

 I watched the 1957 Universal-International, science-fiction/horror movie “The Monolith Monsters” on Svengoolie.
 It was produced by Howard Christie (Bud Abbott and Lou Costello Meet the Invisible Man, Abbott and Costello Go to Mars, Abbott and Costello Meet Dr. Jekyll and Mr. Hyde, Abbott and Costello Meet the Keystone Kops, Abbott and Costello Meet the Mummy, and TV such as Wagon Train, The Virginian, Larado) , and directed by John Sherwood (The Creature Walks Among Us).